rOY369/Docs/work/IoT/sustainable_software_architecture.md

 - Cross-functional teams
 	- Tech support
 	- System intelligence
-- The system value proposition i.e. top-level high-priority goals are translated into a s
+- The system value proposition
+	- Top-level high-priority goals are translated into a set of use-cases which are used to document functional requirements.
+	- The system structure fails if it does not support the services or functionality that users value or if the qualities
 - Continuous Improvement

 **Design Document 2 : Components and Responsibilities**